Arkansas Highway 180: Route description

-Highway 180 begins at US 62 just underneath the Interstate 49/US 62/US 71/AR 16 overpass in western Fayetteville.
+Highway 180 begins at US 62 just underneath the I-49/US 62/US 71 overpass in western Fayetteville.
 It continues east to a junction with Razorback Road (former Highway 112) on the Campus of the University of Arkansas.
 Highway 180 continues east past the University of Arkansas, Fayetteville High School, and the Fayetteville National Cemetery to terminate at School Avenue (former US 71B).
-The roadway continues east as Martin Luther King Jr Boulevard, a city street.
+The roadway continues east as Martin Luther King Jr. Boulevard, a city street.
 The route is entirely four lane, with a center left-turn lane.

 History

 As early as 1930, the road was named Wall Street in the city limits of Fayetteville.
 The road later became 6th Street.
 Between 1971 and 1989 this road was designated US 62 Business.

 On January 15, 2009, Fayetteville renamed Sixth Street to Martin Luther King Jr. Boulevard.
 The ceremony took place at the Razorback Road intersection at the entrance to the University of Arkansas.
 Most Fayetteville businesses on the road still claim 6th Street, and many residents and university students continue to call the road 6th Street over two years after the change.